solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 psql -h PREFIX-pg-flex-eastus-16.postgres.database.azure.com -U s2admin -d airbnb
 ```

-- Run the following commands to create the tables and import the data to the server:
+- Run the following commands to create the tables and import the data to the server.
+Notice the usage of `json` files to do the import using the `COPY` command.
+Once into a temporary table, we than do some massaging:

+> NOTE: These paths are Windows based and you may need to adjust based on your environment (WSL, Linux, etc)

 ```sql
 CREATE TABLE temp_calendar (data jsonb);